Hyperbolicities in CAT(0) cube complexes: Gromov hyperbolicity

 \section{Gromov hyperbolicity}

-Recall that a geodesic metric space $X$ is \emph{Gromov hyperbolic} (or just \emph{hyperbolic} for short) if there exists some constant $\delta \geq 0$ such that all the geodesic triangles of $X$ are \emph{$\delta$-thin}, ie., any side is contained into the $\delta$-neighborhood of the union of the two others.
+Recall that a geodesic metric space $X$ is \emph{Gromov hyperbolic} (or just \emph{hyperbolic} for short) if there exists some constant $\delta \geq 0$ such that all the geodesic triangles of $X$ are \emph{$\delta$-thin}, i.e., any side is contained into the $\delta$-neighborhood of the union of the two others.
 The question we are interested in is: when is a CAT(0) cube complex Gromov hyperbolic?
-Of course, we have first to fix the metric we consider.
-In fact, CAT(0) cube complexes may naturally be endowed with different metrics, obtained by extending natural metrics defined on cubes.
-For instance, fixing some $p \in [1,+ \infty)$, one obtains the \emph{$\ell^p$-metric} by endowing each cube with the $\ell^p$-norm.